aduke1121/builder-nika/content/art/_index.md

 ---
 I've been making film and video art since 2002.

 I value a patient sense of beauty.
-I look for portraiture in landscapes and lanscape in portraiture.
-I am drawn to contrasting extremes as well as everyday drama.
+I often combine landscape photography, subtle sound design, and portraiture to invoke internal states responsive to political and historical forces.
+My work has been screened internationally.

+In addition to short-form writing and films, I recently expanded into opera by writing my first commissioned libretto, which led to stage and video direction of a new video work coming soon.

 I'm a currently in the process of migrating all my art stuff to this new site.
 Stay tuned!